moq-wg/moq-transport/draft-lcurley-warp.md

 The delivery order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
 Note that the contents within each object are still delivered in order; this delivery order only applies to the ordering between objects.

-An object MUST NOT have a smaller delivery order than an object it depends on.
-Delivering objects out of dependency order will increase latency and can cause artifacting when memory limits are tight.
-This is especially problematic and can cause a deadlock if the receiver does not release flow control until dependencies are received.

 A sender MUST send each object over a dedicated QUIC stream.
 The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in delivery order.